soraxas/firmware/README.md

   - `break` will end playback of the current macro
   - `noOp` does nothing - i.e., stops macro for exactly one update cycle and then continues.
   - `exec MACRONAME` will execute different macro in current state slot.
 I.e., the macro will be executed in current context and will *not* return.
 First action of the called macro is executed within the same eventloop cycle.
   - `call MACRONAME` will execute another macro in a new state slot.
 After the called macro finishes, the control returns to the caller macro.
 First action of the called macro is executed within the same eventloop cycle.
-The called macro has its own context (e.g., its own ifInterrupted flag, its own postponing counter and flags etc.)
+The called macro has its own context (e.g., its own ifInterrupted flag, its own postponing counter and flags etc.) Beware, the state pool may be very small - do not use deep call trees!
 - Status buffer/Debugging tools
   - `printStatus` will "type" content of status buffer (256 or 1024 chars, depends on my mood) on the keyboard.
 Mainly for debug purposes.
   - `setStatus <custom text>` will append <custom text> to the status buffer, if there is enough space for that.